yonggngyong/neuroprobe/README.md

 3. Then, you use the file `quickstart.ipynb` to see how to create a dataset and evaluate a linear model.

+## Using our evaluation scripts

-4. To evaluate the linear regression model on all electrodes and time bins separately, run (for example):
+To evaluate the linear regression model on all electrodes and time bins separately, run (for example):
 ```
 python single_electrode.py --subject SUBJECT_ID --trial TRIAL_ID --verbose --lite --eval_name onset --splits_type SS_DM
 ```